PreMiD/Presences/.github/CONTRIBUTING.md

 - Presences for online radios are only allowed if the radio has at least 100 weekly listeners and 15 concurrent and must have some features than only showing album/song title etc.
 - Presences are not allowed to run JS code with their own function to get variables.
 - Low quality presences (or ones with little context) are **not** allowed (for e.g., only showing a logo and text but never changing it again.)
-- Presences with buttons should take a look at these rules:
+- Presences with buttons have their own rules that are described below:
   - Redirects to main page are prohibited.
   - Promoting websites by them is prohibited.
   - They can't show addinational data when you can't show them in `state` or `details`.